Poole Museum

-Poole Museum (formerly known as the Waterfront Museum) is a maritime museum, gallery and cultural centre, situated on the Lower High Street in the Old Town area of Poole, Dorset, and is owned by Bournemouth, Christhurch and Poole Council.
-Entrance to Poole Museum is free, and the museum was the fifth most visited free attraction in South West England in 2015.
+Poole Museum (formerly known as the Waterfront Museum) is a maritime museum, gallery and cultural centre, situated on the Lower High Street in the Old Town area of Poole, Dorset, and is owned by Bournemouth, Christchurch and Poole Council.
+Entrance to Poole Museum is free, and the museum was the fifth most visited free attraction in southwest England in 2015.

+The Local History Centre is attached to the museum in a Grade I listed medieval town cellars.
+Poole Museum Service also manages Scaplen's Court Museum and Garden, situated next to Poole Museum.